 You must complete an Application for Registration for Home Education form for each child who is to be registered.
 Alternatively, the required number of forms can be posted to you from the HEU.
 Details about documents and information which must accompany each application are outlined in the application form.

 You can submit an application for registration at any time throughout the year.
 The application must be mailed to the HEU.
-Because of original signatures and certifications, it is not possible for the application to be received by fax or email.

 There are two types of application methods possible.
 Almost all applications come to the HEU using the Application for Registration for Home Education form.
 Applications received this way are automatically issued a provisional registration.
 Then, when the application is processed and the chief executive is satisfied the standard conditions of registration will be complied with, registration is issued.
 This application is made under section 208 of the Act.
 The provisional registration expires when the registration is granted.

 The second method involves an application for provisional registration only.
 The provisional registration issued with this application remains current for 60 days.
 The child is not issued with a registration for home education.
 This application is made under section 207 of the Act.
 The first method generally streamlines the registration process and means that the parent does not have to make two applications.
 Please contact the HEU if you require further information.